Extraterrestrial diamonds: Solar System

+It also appears that these processes have significant influences on the planetary structure and evolution of ice giants.
+The formation and sedimentation of dense carbon phases may influence internal density distribution and thermal evolution of these planets.
+The occurrence of these carbon rich solid phases may affect the electrical conductivity of the deep interior of icy giant planets and‚ thus‚ the geometry and strength of the highly complex planetary magnetic fields of both Uranus and Neptune․ Furthermore, Neptune’s higher luminosity suggests that diamond accumulation and creation may be responsible for an internal energy source impacting Neptune’s planetary development in relation to Uranus.
+At this point, direct observational evidence remains unavailable to support these hypotheses, however, the plausibility of these diamond formation processes is supported by current experimental and theoretical research.

 Extrasolar

 On Earth, the natural form of silicon carbide is a rare mineral, moissanite.

 In the Solar System the rocky planets Mercury, Venus, Earth and Mars are 70% to 90% silicates by mass.
 By contrast, stars with a high ratio of carbon to oxygen may be orbited by planets that are mostly carbides, with the most common material being silicon carbide.
 This has a higher thermal conductivity and a lower thermal expansivity than silicates.
 This would result in more rapid conductive cooling near the surface, but lower down the convection could be at least as vigorous as that in silicate planets.

 One such planet is PSR J1719-1438 b, companion to a millisecond pulsar.
 It has a density at least twice that of lead, and may be composed mainly of ultra-dense diamond.
 It is believed to be the remnant of a white dwarf after the pulsar stripped away more than 99 percent of its mass.

 Another planet, 55 Cancri e, has been called a "super-Earth" because, like Earth, it is a rocky planet orbiting a sun-like star, but it has twice the radius and eight times the mass.
 The researchers who discovered it in 2012 concluded that it was carbon-rich, making an abundance of diamond likely.
 However, later analyses using multiple measures for the star's chemical composition indicated that the star has 25 percent more oxygen than carbon.
 This makes it less likely that the planet itself is a carbon planet.